 Responsibility for all information transmitted via the networks at USI lies with the user or the information provider.

-USI or Information Technology Department make any warranty, expressed or implied, concerning the accuracy or fitness for any purpose of any information distributed by the network.
+Neither USI nor the IT Department make any warranty, expressed or implied, concerning the accuracy or fitness for any purpose of any information distributed by the network.
 Such warranties may or may not be expressed by information providers.
-Programs provided for use on the network have been tested for proper network functionality; however, the Information Technology Department cannot guarantee their suitability for any specific user's purposes.
+Programs provided for use on the network have been tested for proper network functionality; however, the IT Department cannot guarantee their suitability for any specific user's purposes.

 Enforcement and Penalties

-Abuse or misuse of computing resources may not only be a violation of this policy but may also violate criminal statutes.
-Therefore, the University will take appropriate action in response to user abuse or misuse of computing services.
-The University may refer enforcement issues to the appropriate Dean, administrator, or the Computer Advisory Committee.
+Abuse or misuse of computing resources may not only be a violation of this policy, but also may violate criminal statutes.
+Therefore, the University will take appropriate action in response to user abuse or misuse, of computing services.
+The University may refer enforcement issues to the appropriate dean, administrator, or the IT Advisory Committee.

 When instances of improper use are identified, the University will investigate and may take action to prevent further occurrence.

 During an investigation, the University reserves the right to copy and examine any files or information resident on University systems allegedly related to the improper use, including the contents of electronic mailboxes.
+Human Resources or the Dean of Students is responsible for identifying and requesting email eDiscovery or litigation hold placements.
+When Information Technology receives a hold notification, the data and email of the hold are quarantined.
 Investigations that discover improper use may cause the University to: